 - Weight capacity- this is another super important feature to consider.
 First of all you have to make sure the bike can safely hold you.
 Second, it tells you how well built the bike is.
 Higher is always better.

-P.S. – There’s an upgraded version of the AirBike, known as the Assault AirBike Elite.
+P.S. – There are upgraded versions of the Assault Bike (the Assault AirBike Elite and Assault Bike Pro).
 The Elite is a bulked up version with a higher weight capacity and better warranty.
 It is without question a better bike, but considering the significantly higher asking price, I think the traditional version is the better buy for most users.

 #2 The Schwinn AD7 Airdyne Bike